nuryonosw/vision_docker/README.md

 However, in my experience this approach is not bulletproof.
 In fact, the instructions from the ROS Wiki on their own do not work on my personal laptop.
 This is where the NVIDIA Container Toolkit comes in.
 As long as you have an NVIDIA GPU with the right drivers (which in Ubuntu is a feat in itself, to be honest), you can get around some of the pesky display issues and additionally get support for other GPU accelerated tasks such as CUDA and OpenGL.
 Once you install the NVIDIA Container Toolkit, the above command gets a few more pieces tacked on.
 For example:
 ```
-docker run -it --net=host --gpus all \
+docker run -it --privileged --net=host --gpus all \
     --env="NVIDIA_DRIVER_CAPABILITIES=all" \
     --env="DISPLAY" \
     --env="QT_X11_NO_MITSHM=1" \